Young Lion Cup

 The Young Lion Cup (ヤングライオン杯, Yangu Raionhai) is an infrequent professional wrestling tournament promoted by New Japan Pro-Wrestling (NJPW) as a means of showcasing the younger talent on their roster.
 The tournament is the successor to the Karl Gotch Cup that NJPW promoted in the 1970s.
 NJPW has held the tournament eleven times since 1985.
-After the 2005 tournament, NJPW did not hold another Young Lion Cup for 12 years, until reviving the tournament in 2017 and again in 2019.
+After the 2005 tournament, NJPW did not hold another Young Lion Cup for 12 years, until reviving the tournament in 2017, 2019 and again in 2026.

 The Young Lion Cup is a round-robin tournament in the same style as NJPW's annual G1 Climax tournament.
 Wrestlers traditionally earn two points for a victory, one point for any sort of draw and zero points for a loss.
 In some years, the two wrestlers with the most points at the end of the round-robin tournament would then face off in a singles match for the Young Lion Cup trophy, while in other years, the wrestler with the most points would be declared the winner.
 The winners of the Young Lion Cup would also be rewarded with a learning excursion overseas.

+It was held as a single-elimination tournament in 2026.

 In 2020, another tournament featuring young lions, Lion's Break Crown, was organized by NJPW, this time as a single-elimination tournament.